hajepe/auto-tag-poses/README.md

-# YPose Tagging
+# YPose
-Auto-generated tagging with image classification.
+Auto-generated tagging of poses with image classification.